smart-data-models/dataModel.WaterDistributionManagementEPANET/README.md

 - [Pump](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Pump/README.md).
 This entity contains a harmonised description of a generic pump made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

 - [Reservoir](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Reservoir/README.md).
 This entity contains a harmonised description of a generic Reservoir made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.

+- [SimulationResult](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/SimulationResult/README.md).
+This entity contains a harmonised description of a generic simulation result made for the Water Network Management domain.
+This entity is primarily associated with the water network management vertical and related IoT applications.

+- [SimulationScenario](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/SimulationScenario/README.md).
+This entity contains a harmonised description of a generic simulation scenario made for the Water Network Management domain.
+This entity is primarily associated with the water network management vertical and related IoT applications.

 - [Tank](https://github.com/smart-data-models/dataModel.WaterNetworkManagement/blob/master/Tank/README.md).
 This entity contains a harmonised description of a generic tank made for the Water Network Management domain.
 This entity is primarily associated with the water management vertical and related IoT applications.